Gnaku-18519/DataAnalysis/README.md

 ## Disk
 * Secondary storage device of choice, *random access* vs. *sequential*
 * Data is stored and retrieved in units called *disk blocks* or *pages*
+  * must be a multiple of sector size
+  * the number of "multiple" is determined by software
+  * the sector size is determined by hardware
 * Time to access (read/write) a disk block:
   * seek time (moving arms to position disk head on track) - 1 to 20 ms
   * rotational delay (waiting for block to rotate under head) - 0 to 10 ms